 Mistake #3) Missing systems so customers use you for their bank.
 I’m amazed at the credit practices considered “normal” at some companies.
-One of the best parts of getting into an environment like our Focus on Competitive Advantage event where you have top marketers share systems and best practices.
+One of the best parts of getting into an environment like our Family Business Intensive event where you have top marketers share systems and best practices.
 When a CEO or CFO hears from a peer how they are getting their money, and it’s much faster than anything they do, they sit up and take notice.
 When it comes to collecting money, we often hear “but I can’t do that with MY customers.”
 Then, you talk to some guy that has the exact same types of customers you do, with the exact same competition problems, yet they have something that works better than you do.
 It’s pretty humbling but also pretty profitable!

 Mistake #4) Mishandling debt and bankers.
 Many owners grew up in the sales or trucking part of their business without classes in finance much less going to MBA school.
 When they deal with their bankers, they feel that they are at a slight disadvantage, and rightly so.
 As a former banker, one of my personal joys is empowering marketers with all the “inside info” on how bankers look at petroleum companies and more importantly, sharing step by step methods to make any company more “bankable” which translates to absolute lowest interest expense.
 Of course, you may think you are already getting the absolute best rate you can.
 There’s another place where honest talk among non-competing peers can be a huge blessing.